GabeScott/standard-works-vault/General Conference/1979 April - “Judge Not According to the Appearance”.md

 Really, that is something of a backhanded compliment.
 It is an acknowledgment that members of the Church are supposed to know better, and we’re supposed to do better; and when we don’t, they point at the Church.

-Be careful of those who promote controversy and contention, “for verily, verily I say unto you, he that hath the spirit of contention is not of me,” saith the Lord (3 Ne.
-11:29).
+Be careful of those who promote controversy and contention, “for verily, verily I say unto you, he that hath the spirit of contention is not of me,” saith the Lord ([[3 Nephi 11.29|3 Ne.
+11:29]]).

 This next question concerns those who are shaking your faith.